Anton Skipper: Sarpsborg 08

 On 24 January 2022, Skipper signed a three-year contract with Norwegian Eliteserien club Sarpsborg 08.
 He made his competitive debut for the club on 3 April, coming off the bench in the 36th minute for injured Magnar Ødegaard and putting on a convincing performance despite a 1–0 loss at home to Viking in the 2022 season opener.
 The following week, he was a starter at centre-back alongside Bjørn Inge Utvik in a 3–2 away victory against Kristiansund.

-On 30 September 2023, Skipper scored his first competitive senior goal, netting the opener in Sarpsborg’s reserve team’s 3–0 win over Skånland OIF in the Norwegian Third Division.
+On 30 September 2023, Skipper scored his first competitive senior goal, netting the opener in Sarpsborg's reserve team's 3–0 win over Skånland OIF in the Norwegian Third Division.

 Esbjerg fB

-On 2 September 2024, newly promoted Danish 1st Division club Esbjerg fB announced the signing of Skipper on a contract until June 2027.
-He made his debut for the club two days later, starting in Esbjerg's 3–1 away win over Vejgaard in the Danish Cup.
-His league debut came on 15 September, when he started in Esbjerg's 4–3 home victory against B.93.
+On 2 September 2024, newly promoted Danish 1st Division club Esbjerg fB announced the signing of Skipper on a contract running until June 2027.
+He made his debut two days later, starting in a 3–1 away win over Vejgaard in the Danish Cup.
+Skipper made his league debut on 15 September, starting in Esbjerg's 4–3 home victory over B.93.
+Reflecting on the match, he described the closing stages as "too exciting" after completing his first full 90 minutes for the club.

+He scored his first goal for Esbjerg on 29 March 2025, heading in a Jakob Ankersen corner after 14 minutes to open the scoring in a 3–0 away win against his former youth club Hvidovre at the Pro Ventilation Arena.